-- Have your mail and newspapers picked up by a neighbor or held at the post office and ask a neighbor to check for any packages that might be left by FedEx or UPS.
+- Have your mail and newspapers picked up by a neighbor or held at the post office.
+Ask a neighbor to check for any packages that might be left by FedEx or UPS.
 A package sitting on a front porch for a few days is a good indicator no one is home.

 - Ask your neighbors to call the police if they notice any suspicious activity.
 Leave a phone number where you can be reached in case of an emergency.

-- If you have a modern alarm system installed you can likely get alerts on your smart phone if your system’s status changes.
-In some cases you can even see a live video feed is what is happening at home so you can take action right away.
+- If you have a modern security alarm system installed you can likely get status changes on your smartphone.
+Some security systems allow you to see live video of what is happening at home.
+This mean you can take action right away.